ida-mdc/glampipe/README.md

 - **Diffusion Process Preparation:** Prepare your dataset for training with diffusion process-based generative models, enabling the creation of synthetic biological structures.

 ## Installation
-Create a conda/virtual env and activate it.
+Create a conda/virtual env and activate it: conda create -n glamPipe python
-clone the repository and run the following command in its root directory:
+`conda create -n glamPipe python=3.11` clone the repository and run the following command in its root directory:
 `pip install .`